 PC: Positive pressure-controlled, air-purifying respirators have more than 99 percent filtration efficiency.
 Unfortunately, these masks are also difficult to acquire under the current circumstances.

-The expired N95s we tested, which were 11 years past their expiration date, filtered as well as new masks.
-But this may not be true for all expired masks outside of UNC — the environment in which the masks are stored likely plays a large part in their efficacy.
+The expired N95s we tested, which were 11 years past their expiration date, filtered as well as the new respirators.
+But this may not be true for all expired respirators outside of UNC — the environment in which the masks are stored likely plays a large part in their efficacy.

 We’ve investigated two forms of hospital sterilization: steam and ethylene oxide gas.
-Steam use may be questionable as one round of sterilization physically deformed one of the N95 mask models, 3M 1860.
-But another mask model, 3M 1870+, was not altered and maintained its filtration efficiency after sterilization.
+Steam use may be questionable as one round of sterilization physically deformed one of the N95 respirator models, 3M 1860.
+But another model, 3M 1870+, was not altered and maintained its filtration efficiency after sterilization.

-We also tested a Chinese KN-95 mask, which was about 85 percent effective, so it didn’t meet the 95 percent filtration standard.
+We also tested imported, non-NIOSH-approved KN-95 respirators.
+These products tested at approximately 80 percent effective, which does not meet the 95 percent filtration standard.

-A 12-year-old from British Columbia designed and 3D printed a device he called “ear guards” to make surgical masks more comfortable for hospital staff.
+A 12-year-old from British Columbia designed and 3D printed a device he called “ear guards” to make ear loop procedure masks more comfortable for hospital staff.
 I thought that an unintended result of using this device would be a tighter mask fit.
 Because this 3D-printer file was open-sourced, we were able to 3D print some for testing.
-Our first results showed that the surgical mask improved from 30 percent to 65 percent on a male and 26 percent to 88 percent on a female.
+Our first results showed that the surgical mask improved from 40 percent to 65 percent on a male and 27 percent to 88 percent on a female.
 This very promising, and we intend to do more testing.

 UNCR: How did it come about to test DIY masks?